Galileo Summer Quest

 Ask your camper: How are you going to incorporate action at a distance in your escape room?

 Campers will need to be collaborative when they plan their grand finale as a group.
-They will pair off and test each other’s rooms for the first time (alpha testing), then provide both positive and constructive feedback to support each other in improving their escape room experiences.
+They will pair off and test each other’s rooms for the first time (alpha testing), then practice providing both positive and constructive feedback to support each other in improving their escape room experiences.

 Ask your camper: Why do you think testing the room is important?
 How will you redesign based on the results?

-Campers will polish last minute changes to their designs, then stage their room for friends and family to puzzle their way out of their escape room experience.
+Campers will polish last minute changes to their designs, being reflective as they see the impact their room has on the people who use it.
+Finally, they’ll stage their room for friends and family to puzzle their way out of their escape room experience.

-Put your puzzle master skills to the test at an escape the room game near you:
+- Bay Area: Put your puzzle master skills to the test at an escape the room game near you.
+Try Escape from the Spellbound Supper or Kingdom of Cats in San Jose, Forgotten Treasure in Richmond, or Pacific Rim: Shatterdome Defenders in San Francisco.

 Galileo Innovation Approach